 Definitions: At Sacramento State, "cheating is the act of obtaining or attempting to obtain credit for academic work through the use of any dishonest, deceptive, or fraudulent means."
 Plagiarism is a form of cheating.
 At Sacramento State, "plagiarism is the use of distinctive ideas or works belonging to another person without providing adequate acknowledgement of that person's contribution."
 Source: Sacramento State University Library

-Note: Any form of academic dishonesty, including cheating and plagiarism, shall be reported to the Office of Student Conduct, Division of Student Affairs.
+Note: Any form of academic dishonesty, including cheating and plagiarism, may be reported to the office of student affairs.